shrideio/shoebox/README.md

 3. <a name="disable-http-proxy"></a> Disable the HTTP proxy for main and subdomain names. click the cloud icon ![Alt text](/resources/img/http_proxy_on.png?raw=true "HTTP proxy - ON") next to each domain/subdomain name to gray it out ![Alt text](/resources/img/http_proxy_off.png?raw=true "HTTP proxy - OFF").

-   > WARNING: If the http proxy is not disabled, it will cause an obscure error response such as _ERR_TOO_MANY_REDIRECTS_.
+   > WARNING: If the http proxy is not disabled, it causes an obscure error response such as _ERR_TOO_MANY_REDIRECTS_.

 4. <a name="cloudflare-dns-api-client"></a> Cloudflare API credentials are used by Certbot for proving the domain name ownership when acquiring an HTTPS certificate from [Let’s Encrypt](https://letsencrypt.org/).